Find Affordable College Courses

 Worcester, MA

-Clark University did quite well in this year’s ranking of the most popular places for social sciences students to get a bachelor’s degree.
-It came in at #10 on the list.
+Clark University came in at #10 in this year’s edition of the Most Popular Social Sciences Bachelor’s Degree Schools in Massachusetts ranking.
 Located in the medium-sized city of Worcester, Clark is a private not-for-profit school with a small student population.

 Of the 186 students majoring in social sciences at Clark, 46% are male and 54% are female.